Xv-yn/University/COMP3308/week4.md

 Now, the most obvious thought is, to get those values, don't we need to look from the leaf nodes?
 Making "pruning" essentially pointless extra steps?

+> [!note] NOTE
+> It's like seeing 2 moves in advance!
+> You can only really prune with 3 layers, it's possible with 2 but less accurate

 Technically yes, but here is an example where it is less nodes to generate:
 ```txt
          >=3        MAX